jlvargasme/jlvargasme.github.io/3-projects.md

 ## F-330 Drone Modification

-As a tem project at the Center for Socially Engaged design I build a F-330 drone and modified it by attaching 3D printed multispectral sensor to test drone flight stability.
-I developed leadership skills by organizing the project schedule and deadlines, defining the project goals and delgeating tasks.
+As a team project at the Center for Socially Engaged design, I built a F-330 drone and modified it by attaching 3D printed multispectral sensor to test for flight stability.
+I developed leadership skills by organizing the project schedule, setting deadlines, defining goals and delegating tasks.
 I learned about additive manufacturing, machining processes, 3D modeling and social research.

 Modified F-330 Prototype           |  3D Printing Sensor Case
 :-------------------------:|:-------------------------: